applanga/applanga-cli/README.md

 In case the project uses a custom structure the configuration file `.applanga.json` can get edited manually.

-The most basic configuration file will look like this:
+The most basic configuration file for Android will look like this:

 ```json
 {